spark-mv/cdn/README.md

 ### Test it in under 5 minutes with Chrome
 You can test the client side mdoule quickly on your site, from the browser developer console, without enabling CORS on your web sever.
 * First, make sure you meet the [requirements] (https://github.com/hola/cdn#requirements)
 * Exit Chrome and make sure no Chrome processes are running.
 Then, temporarily launch Chrome with command line paremeter `--disable-web-security`.
 For example: `"C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --disable-web-security`.
 Note that the location of your chrome.exe might be different.
 You can also edit the Chrome shortcut to include the parameter.
+In Mac, launch Chrome from a terminal window.
 * Go to your website's video page and launch the developer console (F12), then click the console tab.
 * In console, enter `jQuery.getScript('http://hola.org/player/loader_cdn.js')` followed by `hola_cdn.init()`.
 Your player will reload.
 Click play to start the video.
 * To verify that client module is working, pause the video and the progress buffer should stop after 30 seconds.
 You will also see the video never loads past 30 seconds from the viewing location.
 This saves significant bandwidth.